 The Economy of Greece is the 15th largest economy in the 27-member European Union and the 34th largest country in the world by nominal gross domestic product (2012).
 A developed country, Greece economy is based on the service sector (85%) and industry (12%), while the agricultural sector consists only 3% of the national economic output.

 The most important economic industries in Greece are tourism and merchant shipping.
 In fact, about 20 million international tourists visit Greece every year, which makes it the 7th most visited country in the EU and the 16th in the world.
 As for merchant shipping, Greece has the largest merchant marine in the world as it covers 16% of the world's total capacity.

 In 1982, Greece became a member of the European Community (later European Union).
 In January 2002, Euro became the official currency of the country, replacing drachma at an exchange rate of 340.75 drachmae to euro.

 Greece is also a member of the International Monetary Fund, the World Trade Organization, the Organization for the Economic Co-operation and Development and many other world financial organizations.

 The Greek debt crisis

-Greece is presently in the most severe crisis since the restoration of democracy in 1974.
+Greece was in the most severe crisis since the restoration of democracy in 1974.
 Greece economy saw growth rates of -7,1% in 2011, -4,9% in 2010, -3,1% in 2009 and -0,2% in 2008.
-The financial assistance by the EU and the IMF has no impressive results so far and the austerity packages have been met with anger by the public, leading to riots, social unrest, and strikes.
-Despite the many austerity measures, the government deficit does not reduce accordingly, leading to the largest recession.
+The financial assistance by the EU and the IMF had no impressive results and the austerity packages had been met with anger by the public, leading to riots, social unrest, and strikes.
+Despite the many austerity measures, the government deficit did not reduce accordingly, leading to the largest recession.